IP Security Feature in SMTP services

 Error Handling:

-Once IP Security is configured, SMTP email requests will only be delivered from whitelisted IPs.
-Any request from an unknown IP will fail with error code 535 (IP not whitelisted).
-You can review this in real-time response as well as by checking the Failed Logs under MSG91 > Email > Failed Logs.
+After configuring IP Security, SMTP email requests will only be accepted from whitelisted IPs.
+Requests from unknown IPs will fail with error code 535 (IP not whitelisted).
+You can check this in real-time responses or by reviewing the Failed Logs under MSG91 > Email > Failed Logs.